 Smoking during an artistic performance in an enclosed area is prohibited unless an exemption is granted.
+Exemptions are only provided when deemed absolutely necessary and when the production company have demonstrated all other options have been exhausted and the act of smoking in the performance remains essential.
 The Minister (or delegate) may, by notice in writing exempt a person or class of persons, from this provision of the Act.

 Under the Tobacco and E-Cigarette Products Act 1997, Section 4 - Interpretation: